 The Four Stakeholder Categories

-The most common mistake: Treating all stakeholders the same.
-Sending the same weekly update to your project sponsor and to a peripheral team member wastes the sponsor's time and underwhelms the team member who needs more context.
+The most common mistake is treating all stakeholders the same.
+Sending the same weekly update to your project sponsor and to a peripheral team member wastes the sponsor time and underwhelms the team member who needs more context.
 Differentiate your communication by category.

 What to Communicate and How Often

-For high power, high interest stakeholders: weekly one-paragraph update covering the three health numbers, any decisions needed from them this week, and any emerging risks.
+For high power, high interest stakeholders: a weekly one-paragraph update covering the three health numbers, any decisions needed from them this week, and any emerging risks.
+Track those numbers using the free Weekly Progress Dashboard so you always have a clear status to share.
 Keep it short.
 Make it easy to respond to.
 If they need to make a decision, ask the question directly.

 For high power, low interest stakeholders: milestone updates only.
 When a significant deliverable is completed, when a change to the timeline is confirmed, and when the project closes.
 Not weekly status reports they will not read.